PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### System Rule

-- Amoung the 5 types, Carried Interest is only applicable under only Limited Partnership type of Incentive Stock.
+- Among the 5 types, Carried Interest is only applicable under only Limited Partnership type of Incentive Stock.
 NQSO, ISO, RSA, RSU are applicable under Private and Public type incentive stocks.
 - To create a grant, Vesting schedule is mandatory.
 Grant can not be created without vesting schedule.

 ### UX Rule